Index

 The Collector is required to publish a summary of the Rehabilitation and Resettlement Scheme alongside the declaration.
 No disclosure of the declaration is allowed unless this summary is published.
 This ensures that the affected families are informed about the rehabilitation and resettlement plans.

-The “requiring body,” defined in Section 3(zb) as any company, institution, or organisation for which the land is being acquired, must provide a deposit equal to or greater than the cost of acquiring the land.
-This requirement also applies to the government if the land is being acquired for its own use or for later transfer to another entity for a public purpose.
+The “requiring body,” defined in Section 3(zb) as any company, institution, or organisation for which the land is acquired.
+It must provide a deposit equal to or greater than the cost of acquiring the land.
+This requirement also applies to the government if the land is being acquired.
+This is for its own use or for later transfer to another entity for a public purpose.

 In accordance with Section 21, the Collector must issue a public notice stating the government’s intention to take possession of the land.
 This notice invites all interested parties to submit claims for compensation, rehabilitation, and resettlement.
-The notice will be posted at convenient locations on or near the land in question and will be accessible via the Collector’s mail.
+The notice will be posted at convenient locations on or near the land in question.
+It will be accessible via the Collector’s mail.

-The public notice will detail the specific property needed and require all interested parties to appear before the Collector at the specified time and location to submit their claims and any written objections.
-The timeframe for these submissions must be no less than 30 days and no more than 6 months from the notice’s publication date.
+The public notice will detail the specific property needed.
+It will require all interested parties to appear before the Collector at the specified time.
+Also, the location to submit their claims and any written objections.
+The timeframe for these submissions must be no less than 30 days.
+It should also be no more than 6 months from the notice’s publication date.

-If any interested party resides elsewhere and lacks an agent, the Collector will ensure that the notice is published in at least two national daily newspapers.
-Additionally, the notice will be mailed to the party’s last known home and business addresses and made available on the Collector’s website.
+Ab interested party resides elsewhere may lack an agent.
+The Collector will ensure that the notice is published in at least two national daily newspapers.
+Additionally, the notice will be mailed to the party’s last known home.

 Under Section 22, the Collector may request any interested party to submit a statement within 30 days.
-This statement must include the names of all individuals with an interest in the land, such as co-proprietors, sub-proprietors, mortgagees, or tenants, as well as details about their interests and any rents or profits received or due in the three years preceding the statement’s date.
+This statement must include the names of all individuals with an interest in the land.
+It includes co-proprietors, sub-proprietors, mortgagees, or tenants.
+Also, details about their interests and any rents or profits received or due in the three years preceding statement’s date.

-The 2013 Act mandates that the minimum compensation must be a multiple of the assessed market value of the property and any attached assets, plus an additional settlement equivalent to 100% of the assessed market value, including the value of any attached assets.
+The 2013 Act mandates that the minimum compensation must be a multiple of the assessed market value of the propert.
+Any attached assets, plus an additional settlement equivalent to 100% of the assessed market value.
+It also includes the value of any attached assets.

 Conclusion

-The Land Acquisition Act in India has undergone significant transformations to address the evolving needs of national development and public welfare.
-The necessity for a new statute was driven by the challenges and inadequacies of the previous laws, which often led to disputes and social unrest.
-The Land Acquisition, Rehabilitation, and Resettlement (LARR) Act of 2013 aims to balance development needs with the rights of affected communities, ensuring fair compensation and greater public participation in the process.
+The Land Acquisition Act in India has undergone significant transformations.
+It is to address the evolving needs of national development and public welfare.
+The necessity for a new statute was driven by the challenges and inadequacies of the previous laws.
+Which often led to disputes and social unrest.
+The Land Acquisition, Rehabilitation, and Resettlement (LARR) Act of 2013 aims to balance development needs of affected communities.
+Thus, ensuring fair compensation and greater public participation in the process.
 By aligning with the principles of social engineering, the act seeks to foster a more equitable and transparent system.
-As India continues to grow, the effective implementation of this act is crucial for sustainable development and the well-being of its citizens.
+As India continues to grow, the effective implementation of this act is crucial.